Hey bunqers 🌈

 Did you receive a direct debit on your bunq bank account?

-Personal direct debits: You have five days to accept or decline before it expires and is automatically accepted.
+Personal direct debits: You have five days to accept or decline before it expires and is automatically accepted or declined based on your settings.

-Business direct debits (B2B): you have 1 day (24 hours) to accept or decline before it expires and is automatically accepted.
+Business direct debits (B2B): you have 1 day (24 hours) to accept or decline before it expires and is automatically accepted or declined based on your settings.

 You can also choose to automatically decline them after expiry to have the maximum control over your money.
 To no longer automatically accept them, go to Home > Sub-account > Settings > Automatic Debits.

-Find out how to pay Direct Debits and learn how to accept all future Direct Debits in the video and process below:
+Find out how to pay Direct Debits and learn how to accept all future Direct Debits in the steps below:

 - Tap on Events